Perturbative quantum Monte Carlo method for nuclear physics: SUPPLEMENTAL MATERIAL

 In this section we present the details of the nuclear chiral interaction used in the main text.
 Recently we have built a next-to-next-to-next-to-leading-order (N$^{3}$LO) chiral interaction on the lattice, where all $24$ low-energy constants (LECs) are determined by fitting to the empirical partial wave phase shifts and mixing angles \cite{Li2018} based on the improved spherical wall method \cite{Lu2016}.
 These interactions are non-local and difficult to realize efficiently using auxiliary fields.
-In order to implement the ptQMC method efficiently, in this work we employ another set of semi-local contact operators, which is completely equivalent to the non-local operators in Ref.~\cite{Li2018} for two-body scattering.
+In this work we employ another set of semi-local contact operators, which is completely equivalent to the non-local operators in Ref.~\cite{Li2018} for two-body scattering.
 We note that similar constructions have already been used for the Green's function Monte Carlo calculations \cite{Gezerlis2013}.
+The local operator basis used here contains isospin dependent terms proportional to $\bm{\tau}_{1}\cdot\bm{\tau}_{2}$.
+The results are given in Eq.~(14).
+In this form, these operators can be written as products of one-body density operators and decomposed using auxiliary field transformations.